tonethar/IGME-330-Spring-2023/_to-do.md

 ## V. Exams
 - Written, there will be 2 or 3
-- Final exam is on last dat of class
+- Final exam is on last day of class